black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 36
 Declare a currValue variable and assign it the value at array[i].
 Then, declare a j variable and assign it i - 1.
 Your j variable should be re-assignable.

+# Step 37
+For this algorithm, you'll want to use a while loop.
+This loop needs two conditions:

+- First, it should not run beyond the beginning of the array (accessed with j).
+- Second, the loop should not run after it finds a value smaller than the current value.
+To prevent an infinite loop, decrement j inside your loop.